sreid7/RedHat-RH124/README.md

 ls -l /root 2> errorfile (this command routes the error which is classfied as 2 to a file called errorfile) - (Useful for automation)

+RedHatVM ~]$ telnet localhost 2> errorfile
+Install package 'telnet' to provide command 'telnet'?
+[N/y] y

+ * Waiting in queue...
+ * Loading list of packages....
+The following packages have to be installed: telnet-1:0.17-85.el9.x86_64	The client program for the Telnet remote login protocol Proceed with changes?
+[N/y] y

+ * Waiting in queue...
+ * Waiting for authentication...
+RedHatVM ~]$ cat errorfile
+bash: telnet: command not found...
+Failed to install packages: Failed to obtain authentication.
+RedHatVM ~]$